-of Bahá’u’lláh to the masses of the Indian Subcontinent and urged the friends to “forget their former and traditional prejudices whether religious, racial or social, and commune together on a common basis of equality, love and devotion to the Cause.”
+of Bahá’u’lláh to the masses of the Indian subcontinent and urged the friends to “forget their former and traditional prejudices whether religious, racial or social, and commune together on a common basis of equality, love and devotion to the Cause.”
 His heartfelt desire for the masses of India to respond to the Divine Message of Bahá’u’lláh was realized, shortly after his ascension to the Abhá Kingdom.

 This massive expansion continues under the infallible guidance of the Universal House of Justice.
 Bahá’ís of India, who now number more than two million, will surely ponder the words of the beloved Guardian, in his letter of 9 January 1923, to fulfil his wish to surpass all past records: